 It’s now easier than ever before to find fitness advice at the click of a button.
 If your advice is reputable and credible, you open up opportunities to share your pearls of wisdom with much more of the world.

-A good reputation can travel a long way in the fitness arena, so as an online Personal Trainer, location knows no bounds.
-Not only can you train clients on an International level, but you’ll have the chance to be recognised by leading fitness influencers across the globe, who might make for great future partnerships.
+A good reputation can travel a long way in the fitness arena, so as an Online Personal Trainer, location knows no bounds.
+Not only can you train clients on an international level, but you’ll have the chance to be recognised by leading fitness influencers across the globe, who might make for great future partnerships.

-Create An Online Portfolio
+Create An Online Personal Training Portfolio

 Unlike Personal Trainers that predominantly work within a gym or health club, Online Trainers are able to offer much more of a socially connected approach.
 Video tutorials, snippets of your sessions and testimonials from clients across the world will all make for a strong online portfolio of your services and expertise.